Rahaf-Ayn-Kraie/Rahaf-Ayn-Kraie/README.md

 🎒 **Ongoing Learning:** I am committed to continuous learning, whether it’s mastering new technologies, improving my coding skills, or engaging with the development community.
 Staying up-to-date in this rapidly evolving field is a priority as I strive to grow as a developer and make meaningful contributions.

 📚  **Beyond Coding:** When I’m not coding, I immerse myself in novels, books, and anime.
-These hobbies inspire creativity and give me fresh perspectives that I bring to my projects.+++
+These hobbies inspire creativity and give me fresh perspectives that I bring to my projects.

 ---